 Who Should Buy the Prusa Mini?

 Although it's smaller, the Prusa Mini is a versatile 3D printer.
-It's modest price tag makes it perfect for hardcore makers setting up a print farm, fresh hobbyists looking for a first printer or an upgrade, and everyone in between.
+Its modest price tag makes it perfect for hardcore makers setting up a print farm, fresh hobbyists looking for a first printer or an upgrade, and everyone in between.
 The outright cost is fairly low at under $500.
-That you can't purchase a pre-built Prusa Mini might deter some first-time 3D printer buyers.
-But assembly is fairly easy and painless with just a few fiddly moments, a commonality amongst all 3D printer kits.
+Assembly is fairly easy and painless with just a few fiddly moments, a commonality amongst all 3D printer kits.
+What's more, the simplified assembly version is super easy for beginners.
 For those with limited space such as apartment-dwellers, the Prusa Mini offers great bang for your buck, maintaining a small footprint without sacrificing features or much of the build area.

 Best for: Everyone from beginners and occasional users to 3D printing enthusiasts.
 Makers with limited space